dhoer/chef-flash/README.md

 Installs Adobe Flash Player for Internet Explorer - ActiveX, Firefox - NPAPI, and Chrome and Opera - PPAPI.

+Please submit a Pull Request if you would like to add support for Linux, Mac OS X, ESR, Debug or Projector.

 ## Requirements

 - Chef 11+